 Informal Services – Another term for non-professional and non-paid services provided by family, friends and community/social network.

-Institutionalization – The placement of a beneficiary in an inpatient facility including, but not limited to a hospital, nursing facility, or psychiatric hospital.
+Institutionalization – The placement of an individual in an inpatient facility including, but not limited to a hospital, nursing facility, or psychiatric hospital.

 Internal Quality Improvement – An ongoing process to objectively and systematically monitor and evaluate the quality of services provided to individuals served by Medicaid, to pursue opportunities to improve services, and to correct identified problems.